RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 The timesync_analysis property of Station contains information about the clock synchronization.
 The information is stored as a TimeSyncAnalysis object.

-Within the TimeSyncAnalysis object is an OffsetModel object.
+The TimeSyncAnalysis class has a few properties and functions that summarize the timing information of the station.

+1. get_best_latency(): Returns the best (lowest) latency of the station
+2. get_latencies(): Returns a numpy.array of all latencies of the station
+3. latency_stats: StatsContainer; the statistics (mean, std deviation and variance) of the latencies
+4. get_best_offset(): Returns the best (corresponding to best latency) offset of the station
+5. get_offsets(): Returns a numpy.array of all the offsets of the station
+6. offset_stats: StatsContainer; the statistics of the offsets
+7. sample_rate_hz: float; the audio sample rate in hz of the station, default np.nan
+8. timesync_data: list of TimeSyncData; the TimeSyncData being analyzed, default empty list
+9. station_start_timestamp: float; the timestamp of when the station became active, default np.nan
+10. offset_model: OffsetModel; model used to calculate offset of the station at a given point in time, default empty model See below for more information about OffsetModel

 OffsetModel is the primary source for information used to correct the Station's timestamps.

-The OffsetModel computes the slope, or change in offset, for the duration of the Station's data, as well as the starting offset value, or intercept, at the first timestamp of the audio data.
+The OffsetModel computes the slope, or change in offset, for the duration of the Station's data, as well as the best offset value, or intercept, at the first timestamp of the audio data.

 These are the properties of the OffsetModel class and their default values:
 1. `start_time`: float; start timestamp of model in microseconds since epoch UTC